briwa/hubot-random-exercise/README.md

 And then it goes on and on, until all members have been picked.

-### Daily scheduled
-By adding `daily_default: "channel name"` to the `exercises` list, you can automate the above process so that the exercise will start automatically every 9am on weekdays.

 ### Single exercise
 Alternatively, you can do a single exercise for yourself: